Category- Allopathy

 FAQ’s

-Acebrophylline side effects include nausea, vomiting, diarrhea, constipation, heartburn, loss of appetite, rash, itching, drowsiness, red spots or bumps, breathing problems, increased white blood cell count, abdominal discomfort, abdominal distension, esophageal bleeding, nasal inflammation, dizziness
+Acebrophylline (sr) 200 mg side effects include nausea, vomiting, diarrhea, constipation, heartburn, loss of appetite, rash, itching, drowsiness, red spots or bumps, breathing problems, increased white blood cell count, abdominal discomfort, abdominal distension, esophageal bleeding, nasal inflammation, dizziness

-What is the uses of acebrophylline 100mg capsules ?
+What is the uses of Acebrophylline (sr) 200 mg?

-Acebrophylline is an oral bronchodilator used to treat COPD (long-term breathing problem), bronchial asthma (swollen narrow airways), chronic bronchitis (long-lasting wet cough), emphysema (damaged lung air sacs), and breathing issues due to allergies or inflammation.
+Acebrophylline (sr) 200 mg is an oral bronchodilator used to treat COPD (long-term breathing problem), bronchial asthma (swollen narrow airways), chronic bronchitis (long-lasting wet cough), emphysema (damaged lung air sacs), and breathing issues due to allergies or inflammation.

-What is the mechanism of action of acebrophylline ?
+What is the mechanism of action of Acebrophylline (sr) 200 mg?

 Reference